veeravenkatasivakumarpaila-eng/Movie_Ticket__Booking/README.md

-#  Movie_Ticket__BookingThis project implements the core functionalities of a movie ticket booking platform:
+This project implements the core functionalities of a movie ticket booking platform:

 ✔ Users can log in and register